 What Should I Know Before I Enroll?

-Entrance requirements at the Rasmussen College School of Justice Studies vary depending on the program.
+Entrance requirements at the Rasmussen University School of Justice Studies vary depending on the program.
 We do not require enrolling students to submit standardized test scores; however, every entrant must have at least a high school diploma or the equivalent.

 Professional Peace Officer Education (PPOE): This program meets standards established by the Minnesota Peace Officer Standards and Training Board (MN POST) for persons who seek employment in Minnesota as a peace officer.
 Graduates of this program may need to successfully complete additional academic coursework, training, practical/skills and fitness standards before becoming eligible to sit for the MN Peace Officer Licensing Exam.